honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 ![Commit Strip]({static}/images/strip-les-specs-cest-du-code-650-finalenglish.jpg)
 [A very comprehensive and precise spec](https://www.commitstrip.com/en/2016/08/25/a-very-comprehensive-and-precise-spec/), famous Commit Strip from 2016

-Code is the best representation of what should happen when,, and cannot be fully replaced by vaguely worded prompts.
-While code initially emerged as a set of technical instructions for computers, since the advent of [high-level programming languages](https://en.wikipedia.org/wiki/High-level_programming_language) we're stepping up the abstraction ladder.
-I believe that today, a majority of the code written is closer to describing [business logic](https://en.wikipedia.org/wiki/Business_logic) rather than to managing memory.
+Code is the best representation of what should happen when, and cannot be fully replaced by vaguely worded prompts.
+While code initially emerged as a set of technical instructions for computers, since the advent of [high-level programming languages](https://en.wikipedia.org/wiki/High-level_programming_language) we're gradually stepping up the abstraction ladder.
+I believe that today, a majority of the code written is closer to describing [business logic](https://en.wikipedia.org/wiki/Business_logic) rather than managing memory.

-As the role of code evolves, it is transforming from being a contract between humans and computers to a contract between humans themselves.
-While LLMs can indeed augment our ability to draft these contracts, I hold the belief that the essential task of understanding people's needs and accurately translating them into the spec cannot be fully automated.
+Code is transforming from being a contract between humans and computers to a contract between humans themselves.
+While LLMs can indeed augment our ability to draft these contracts, I hold the belief that the essential task of understanding people's needs and accurately translating them into that _precise spec_ cannot be fully automated.
 We will continue to perform the same job, just at a higher level of abstraction.

 ## Devaluation of devs